Malaysian ex-PM slapped with new charge over 1MDB scandal

 Najib was charged along with Arul Kanda Kandasamy, the former head of the 1MDB fund, which is being investigated in the U.S. and other countries for alleged cross-border embezzlement and money laundering.

-Najib pleaded not guilty to abusing power to order the modification of the report in February 2016 before it was presented to the Public Accounts Committee, in order to protect himself from disciplinary and legal action.
+Najib pleaded not guilty to abusing his power in ordering the modification of the report in February 2016 before it was presented to the Public Accounts Committee, in order to protect himself from disciplinary and legal action.
 Kandasamy, who was detained overnight by anti-graft officials, pleaded not guilty to abetting Najib.

 The charges came after the auditor-general revealed last month that some details had been removed from the 1MDB report.
 Kandasamy led 1MDB from 2015 until he was terminated in June.
 The two men were released on bail, and face up to 20 years in prison if found guilty.